 A positive result suggests you may have a drug allergy.

 A negative result isn't as clear-cut.
 For some drugs, a negative test result usually means that you're not allergic to the drug.
 For other drugs, a negative result may not completely rule out the possibility of a drug allergy.

-Your doctor may order blood work to rule out other conditions that could be causing signs or symptoms.
+Your provider may order blood work to rule out other conditions that could be causing symptoms.